 What you need to consider!

-There are a number of considerations to factor in before you attend a conference.
+There are several considerations to factor in before you attend a conference.

-Obviously whichever one you do decide on going to will depend on its location, how you are going to get there and where you will stay when you get there.
+Obviously whichever one you decide to go to depends on its location, how you will get there and where you will stay.

 Other considerations to note include which companies and services will be attending the conference.

-So, check the conference details to see this information to see if it is a conference that you would like to attend.
+So, check the conference details to see if it is a conference that you would like to attend.

 Price is a big factor!